Information for students

 - It is not compulsory for students to complete a SELT survey, however, survey participation is highly encouraged.
 Feedback gathered in SELT responses helps to improve the delivery of courses and teaching.
 If you choose not to complete a SELT evaluation, you will not be penalised.

 - I missed the deadlines, can I provide feedback via other channels?

 - Yes.
 Although surveys cannot be re-opened beyond the deadline, students have several options for providing feedback.
 They may like to contact their lecturer, tutor or course convener directly, or if they wish to remain anonymous, may contact their school administration and ask for feedback to be passed to the relevant lecturer, tutor or course convener anonymously.
 Please note that this option is at the discretion of individual schools and may vary.

-- ANU educators regularly use feedback to improve their courses.
-SELT results are used to prompt course reviews at a college level and are an important quality control measure.
+- SELT results are also used in course reviews at a College level and are an important quality control measure.